osantana/prettyconf/docs/source/loaders.rst

 Environment
 +++++++++++

 The ``Environment`` loader gets configuration from ``os.environ``.
-Since it is a common patter to write env variables in caps, the loader accepts a ``var_format`` function to pre-format the variable name before the lookup occurs.
+Since it is a common pattern to write env variables in caps, the loader accepts a ``var_format`` function to pre-format the variable name before the lookup occurs.
 By default it is ``str.upper()``.